xrdocs/programmability/_tutorials/2017-08-04-programming-ios-xr-with-grpc-and-go.md

 ubuntu@vm-1:~/go$
 ```

 That's it!
-[Go](https://golang.org/) is installed on the Ubuntu VM.
+[Go](https://golang.org/) is installed in the Ubuntu VM.
 {: .notice--success}

 ## Getting the gRPC library for Cisco IOS XR